-The model represents an underdeveloped economy with production taking ; lace in an agricultural and an industrial sector and with foreign trade.
+The model represents an underdeveloped economy with production taking lace in an agricultural and an industrial sector and with foreign trade.
 The gestation period relations in the example above pertain to capacity creation in the industrial sector.
-They are summar zed in Figure 3 by one block at the left side labeled "Consiruction Period."
-Information coming out of that block include" investment used in the income block above; the number of plants under construction, fed back to the investment decision function as part of the foreseeable capacity change, (the other part is anticipated attrition); the demand for imported capital goods, proportional to K^{E} ; and the rate of completion of new plants, \tilde{K}^{p} plants per year.
+They are summar zed in Figure 3 by one block at the left side labeled "Construction Period."
+Information coming out of that block includes investment used in the income block above; the number of plants under construction, fed back to the investment decision function as part of the foreseeable capacity change, (the other part is anticipated attrition); the demand for imported capital goods, proportional to KE; and the rate of completion of new plants, KP plants per year.
 This last signal is the input to another sort of delay function, representing the life span of plants.
-This function is more sophisticated than that for the genetion eriod.
-Its output is not a sharp echo of a revious in at time-profile, but is smoothed out over time to simulate a diapersion of life spans of different plants.
-(See Life-Span function in Figure 3).
-Information from the life span function determines the capacity of the industrial sector, which is one of the main variable parameters of the short-run supply curve.
-It also determines the labor -to-output ratio, since labor-saving technological development is correlated with the construction of new plants.

-with this information on capacity and roductivity, together with wage rates and prices of intermediate goods, a short-run supply function is established, like that shown at the right of the industrial sector.
+This function is note sophisticated with this information on capacity and roductivity, together with wage rates and prices of intermediate goods, a short-run supply function is established, like that shown at the right of the industrial sector.
 This supply curve, in effect, shifts to the right with physical capital formation, the left hand intercept moving correspondingly downward, and moves up with wages, which rise when business is profitable but do not go down again.
 The supply function interacts with a demand function to establish a market price.
 This, with cost information, determines a profit rate, the principal stillulus to investment decisions.
-Other determinants of the rate of starting plant construction projects are the current cost-of-construction index, expected change in profitability, the number of plants already under construction, the number reaching replacement age, ceilings imposed by government, by inability to import capital goods, or by lack of capacity of the construction industry, and a minimum level which may be government supjorted as part of a deve elopment programs
+Other determinants of the rate of starting plant construction projects are the current cost-of-construction index, expected change in profitability, the number of plants already under construction, the number reaching replacement age, ceilings imposed by government, by inability to import capital goods, or by lack of capacity of the construction industry, and a minimum level which may be government-supported as part of a deveelopment programs